St. Joan of Arc Catholic Academy

-St. Joan of Arc Catholic Academy, formerly known as Jean Vanier Catholic Secondary School, is a Roman Catholic high school in the Eglinton East neighbourhood of Scarborough in Toronto, Ontario, Canada as a member of the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board).
-The school building was originally opened in 1965 as Tabor Park Vocational School (1965–1986) by the Scarborough Board of Education, which became the Toronto District School Board who leased the building to the MSSB/TCDSB since 1989.
+St. Joan of Arc Catholic Academy, formerly known as Jean Vanier Catholic Secondary School, is a Roman Catholic separate high school in the Eglinton East neighbourhood of Scarborough in Toronto, Ontario, Canada.
+It is a member of the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board).

+The school building originally opened in 1965 under the name Tabor Park Vocational School (1965–1986) by the Scarborough Board of Education, which later became part of the Toronto District School Board.
+The board has leased the building to the MSSB/TCDSB since 1989.

-The school educates 1002 students as of the 2016–17 academic year and it is ranked 331 out of 725 schools in the Fraser Institute report card.
+The school educates 1,002 students as of the 2016–17 academic year, and it is ranked 331 out of 725 schools in the Fraser Institute report card.
+Its motto is Minds to Reason, Hands to Work, Hearts for God.

 Previously, the school was named after Jean Vanier, the founder of L'Arche in 1964.
-The school was renamed in July 2020 in honor of Joan of Arc in the aftermath of the posthumous sexual allegations against its former namesake.
-Its motto is Minds to Reason, Hands to Work, Hearts for God.
+The school was renamed in July 2020 in honor of St. Joan of Arc after posthumous sexual abuse allegations against Vanier.

 History

 Jean Vanier Catholic Secondary School (1989–2020)

-Long before the existence of Jean Vanier Catholic Secondary School, the first Roman Catholic separate school, St. Maria Goretti Separate School opened its doors in September 1955 and St. Albert in September 1969 as the first schools within the parish of the same name.
-Between 1959 and 1962, David and Mary Thomson Collegiate Institute and Midland Avenue Collegiate Institute were then established although Midland was the sole secondary school in that area.
-However, by fall of 1973, Cardinal Newman Catholic Secondary School also opened its doors as the first Catholic high school in that same area as Midland.

-The current location, Tabor Park Vocational School was designed by the architects Webb, Zerafa and Menkes, built in 1964 and established by the Scarborough Board of Education in September 1965 as a less academically challenged high school.
-Its programs were different from Bendale Vocational/Secondary with students integrated to mainstream schooling due to Tabor Park and Bendale were meant for streamed "vocational" high schools for people living near Midland and Thomson.
-The schools would later forged the model after Tabor Park by the openings of Maplewood and Sir William Osler in 1967 and 1975 respectively.
-In 1981, the enlarged library and gym storages were built.

-By the time Tabor Park closed in 1986 due to low enrolment, Scarborough Centre for Alternative Studies, an adult high school began in this site.
-As a result of public funding of Catholic high schools, in May 1988, the SBE along with the six public boards to lease the Tabor Park property to the Metropolitan Separate School Board and was reopened and named after Jean Vanier, the Canadian philosopher and founder of L'Arche, to serve the rest of Scarborough.
-In that case, it was established to relieve overcrowding at Mary Ward, Francis Libermann and Senator O'Connor.
-By 1988, Scarborough had six anglophone Roman Catholic high schools.
+The original school on the property, Tabor Park Vocational School, was built in 1964 and established by the Scarborough Board of Education in September 1965 as a less academically challenged high school.
+However, Tabor Park closed in 1986 due to low enrollment.
+As a result of public funding of Catholic high schools, in May 1988, the SBE leased the Tabor Park property, which was reopened and named after Jean Vanier, the Canadian philosopher and founder of L'Arche, to serve the rest of Scarborough.